Bookrage001/osc/resources/docs/user-guide/interface.md

 ### Context menu

-Right clicking on a widget or on a tab will also display a context menu providing useful utilities :
+Right clicking / long touch on a widget or on a tab will also display a context menu providing useful utilities :

 - `copy`: copy widget's data
 - `cut`: copy widget's data and delete selected widget